 So what did I do?
 I went mall walking with my friend Allie!
 It was one of my more “momentous” accomplishments during maternity leave, and going mall walking spurred me to take my baby in the car without Dan for the first time.
 Thrilling!

 Mall walking was a way to get steps, move my legs and remember that there was life outside my apartment.
+It was key in helping me survive winter with a newborn.

 Build out your baby’s wardrobe with Buy Nothing